bkesterbyld/maroon-potato/src/pages/index.md

         media_position: right
         media_width: fourty
         title: Aggregate and analyze real time data
-      - title: Collaborative and secure
+      - title: 'No code, collaborative and secure'
         content: >
           Data sets managed in Above can be replicated and kept in sync to power multiple projects, dashboards and applications, with granular browser